 Personal Safety Information

-In it's effort to promote personal safety, UTM employs a number of safety measures and programs throughout the campus.
+In its effort to promote personal safety, UTM employs a number of safety measures and programs throughout the campus.

 Some of these include:

-Numerous closed circuit television cameras that monitor and record activities at various locations throughout the campus
+- Numerous closed circuit television cameras that monitor and record activities at various locations throughout the campus

-Enhanced lighting in parking lots and walkways
+- Enhanced lighting in parking lots and walkways

-Frequent patrols by Campus Police
+- Frequent patrols by Campus Safety

-Personal Safety seminars
+- Personal Safety seminars

-Road Safety Week
+- Road Safety Week

-Assisting with safety audits
+- Assisting with safety audits

-Fire Wardens training
+- Fire Wardens training

-Emergency Response Guidelines
+- Emergency Response Guidelines

-First Aid training
+- First Aid training

 General Safety Tips

-Familiarize yourself with the locations of the campus emergency phones and pay phones.
+- Familiarize yourself with the locations of the campus emergency phones and pay phones.

-Avoid walking alone through isolated areas of the campus.
-At night, try to stay in well lit areas and travel routes that are frequented by others.
+- Avoid walking alone through isolated areas of the campus.
+At night, try to stay in well-lit areas and travel routes that are frequented by others.

-Make use of the Walksafer program.
+- Make use of the WalkSafe program.

-Trust your instincts.
+- Trust your instincts.
 If you feel uneasy about a situation or person, remove yourself from that situation.

-Be aware of your surroundings.
+- Be aware of your surroundings.
 If you suspect you are being followed, indicate your suspicion by looking behind you.
-Make your way to a place where there are other people and use your cell phone or campus emergency phone to call Campus Police or 911.
+Make your way to a place where there are other people and use your cell phone or campus emergency phone to call Campus Safety or 911.
 Try to obtain a description of the person following you.

-Always walk with an air of confidence when alone or in an isolated area.
+- Always walk with an air of confidence when alone or in an isolated area.
 This can help reduce your risk of becoming a target of crime.

-Use a buddy system when going out and agree to watch out for each other.
+- Use a buddy system when going out and agree to watch out for each other.

-Do not abuse drugs or alcohol since your ability to make safe and responsible decisions will be seriously compromised.
+- Do not abuse drugs or alcohol since your ability to make safe and responsible decisions will be seriously compromised.

-Carry a cellular phone with you and always carry emergency cab fare.
+- Carry a cellular phone with you and always carry emergency cab fare.

 Parking Lot Safety

-Always try to park in a well lit area.
+- Always try to park in a well-lit area.

-Lock your doors and keep your windows rolled up.
+- Lock your doors and keep your windows rolled up.

-Keep valuables out of sight — place them in the trunk.
+- Keep valuables out of sight — place them in the trunk.

-Have your keys ready as you approach your vehicle.
+- Have your keys ready as you approach your vehicle.

-Check the interior of your vehicle for anything suspicious before getting in.
+- Check the interior of your vehicle for anything suspicious before getting in.

-Lock your doors after getting into your vehicle.
+- Lock your doors after getting into your vehicle.

-Always lock your door when you leave your office, even for a short time.
+- Always lock your door when you leave your office, even for a short time.

-Lock your wallet or purse in a desk drawer.
+- Lock your wallet or purse in a desk drawer.

-Only carry the credit cards that you use frequently and leave the rest in a safe place at home.
+- Only carry the credit cards that you use frequently and leave the rest in a safe place at home.

-Lock your doors and windows when not in your room or house.
+- Lock your doors and windows when not in your room or house.
 If you share your unit with others, ensure that their guests understand that your room is off limits.

-Keep a record, with serial numbers, of your valuables.
+- Keep a record, with serial numbers, of your valuables.

-Ensure laptop and desktop computers are secured using locks and cables available at retail stores or online.
+- Ensure laptop and desktop computers are secured using locks and cables available at retail stores or online.

-Draw your curtains or window shades when not at home.
+- Draw your curtains or window shades when not at home.

-Do not bring valuables into the library if you will be there for an extended period of time.
+- Do not bring valuables into the library if you will be there for an extended period of time.

-Do not leave your books, purse, wallet, mobile electronic devices, laptops, or any other valuables unattended even for a short time.
+- Do not leave your books, purse, wallet, mobile electronic devices, laptops or any other valuables unattended, even for a short time.